 Is Surrogacy Legal in Vermont?

-- Compensation to a gestational carrier is permitted through a compliant agreement, typically covering base compensation and reasonable pregnancy-related expenses.
+- Compensation to a gestational carrier is permitted when set out in a compliant agreement, and may include base compensation and reasonable pregnancy-related expenses; payments cannot be in exchange for parental rights.